truenas/documentation/content/SCALE/SCALETutorials/Apps/UsingApps.md

 Official applications use the default system-level Kubernetes Node IP settings in **Apps > Settings > Advanced Settings**.

 You can change the Kubernetes Node IP to assign an external interface to your apps, seperate from the web UI interface.
-However, doing so may cause configuration issues since Kubernetes is designed to move apps dynamically between hosts.

 We recommend using the default Kubernetes Node IP (0.0.0.0) to ensure apps function properly.